-There is no requirement for formal assessment in the Health and Safety Representatives refresher course.
+Participant engagement and attendance will be assessed by the trainer in addition to a knowledge evaluation assessment.
 Course participants who attend the one day training, and participate during the training delivery will receive a Statement of Attendance.
-Participant engagement and attendance will be assessed by the trainer.

 The course is usually conducted in our training rooms in Cairns.
 Where courses are conducted on-site then a suitable venue, data projector and white board are to be provided by the client company.
 The venue shall have sufficient space for the participants to be seated comfortably for the duration of training.
 Any catering costs shall be borne by the client company.
 Please contact us to discuss alternate arrangements if there is any difficulty in providing these facilities and equipment.